san-coding/fastAPI-JWT-auth-feed-app/README.md

 - Data is stored and accessed from mongoDB atlas cluster hosted on AWS.
 - Used FastAPI for creating API endpoints.

-### This is my submission for Edvora backend internship assignment
 ## Demo Video
 Link to demo video : https://youtu.be/KRYPuZnvHvM
 ## Functionalities